mayaaedlund/styling-in-react/README.md

 # CSS-in-JS: Dynamic and Component-Specific Styles
-Styled components allows you to define component-specific styles directly within JavaScript files using templates.
+CSS-in-JS is a styling technique who allows you to write your CSS code directly within JavaScript files.
+You define your CSS as a JavaScript component.
+This makes it easier to manage and encapsulate styles, especially in component-based development models.

 **Pros**
 - Scoped Styles: Elimination conflicts though styles are scoped to the component.